iamrishu11/Reddit-Image-Downloader/README.md

 python -m unittest discover -s tests
 ```

-This will run all test cases defined in the tests directory.
+This will run all test cases defined in the 'tests' directory.

 ## Use cases